CasMeijer2005/Pancake-CMS/README.md

-# Projectweek-P3-CMS
+# Pancake-Frameworks
-Dit is de repository voor de projectweek over een eigen CMS maken voor Periode 3.
+This is a repository for a schoolproject.
+We have to make a framework/CMS.